What is the Home Computer Hall of Fame?

-Take a look at a modern home computer.
-Most likely it's a dull, beige box with hundreds of gigabytes of disc space, several gigabytes of memory and more processing power than it knows what to do with.
+Take a look at a typical modern home computer.
+Most likely it's a sleek laptop with hundreds of gigabytes of disc space, several gigabytes of memory and more processing power than it knows what to do with.
 Now look back a few years.
 Hard drives were unheard of (and floppy discs were rare), 128K of memory was huge.
 A modern home computer has over 200 times as much memory just looking after the graphics system as my first computer (a Dragon 32) had main memory.

 By modern standards, these machines were primative, but there was something about them that made them far more enjoyable than the current selection (or lack thereof).
 That something needs preserving and hopefully the HCHOF and other archives like it can help.

 Where does this information come from?